Inform us of barriers to trade and investment

 Reporting barriers to trade

-In Finland the Ministry for Foreign Affairs and the Ministry of Employment and the Economy are responsible for questions concerning trade barriers.
+In Finland, the Ministry for Foreign Affairs and the Ministry of Economic Affairs and Employment are responsible for questions concerning trade barriers.

-Department for External Economic Relations, Market Access Unit
+Ministry for Foreign Affairs, Department for External Economic Relations, Market Access Unit, tel. +358 295 351 133

 Also in this site